kulkansecurity/gitverify/README.md

 ## Key Features:

-- **Metadata Verification**: Verifies age of the repository; whether it is archived or disabled, subscribers, stars and watchers count, among other items.
-- **Contributors Verification**: Analyzes contributors to the repository, checking account creation time, count of followers, additional repositories, and more.
+- **Metadata Verification** (modules/verify_metadata.py):
+  - Analyzes the age of the repository.
+If the repository is too new then it could likely be a replica or copy of the repository you or your team intends to use.
+  - It also checks if the repository is archived or disabled.
+Cloning and using an archived/disabled repository may lead to using old/vulnerable/deprecated code.
+  - It checks if the repository is owned by a person or an organization.
+Creating organizations is pretty straightforward, hence org-owned repositories aren’t necessarily a signal of reliability.
+  - Checks the number of subscribers, stars, and watchers against the amount of repository contributors.
+This can later be improved to check if the subscribers, stars, and watchers are exactly the same identities as the contributors instead of merely relying on numbers.

+- **Contributors Verification** (modules/verify_contributors.py):
+  - Checks if the contributor has other public repositories than the one being verified.
+Lack of other repositories isn’t a bad thing, but it certainly gives you more context.
+  - Examines the account creation time of contributors.
+A recently created account might be less reliable than a contributor with a longer history in GitHub.
+  - It also checks the amount of followers each of the contributors have.
+We’re considering you might use gitverify for potentially reliable projects, therefore the idea being you’re going to spot fake or incorrect repositories before you use them.

-- **Issues and PRs Verification**: Scans through issues and pull requests to verify if they were only created by contributors, and potentially more checks in the future.
+- **Issues and PRs Verification** (modules/verify_issues_prs.py):
+  - Scans through issues and pull requests to validate if they were only created by contributors.
+To the human eye, a project with Issues and Pull Requests might seem more reliable than one which has none; which is why we’re trying to catch potential ‘fake activity’ this way.

+- **Domain Verification** (modules/verify_domains.py):
-- **Domain Verification (with VirusTotal)**: Optionally performs a scan on domains associated with the repository using the VirusTotal API to ensure they aren't flagged as malicious.
+  - Extracts using GitHub’s Code API a list of domains and (optionally) scans them using the VirusTotal API to detect any flagged by the community as dangerous.
+The extraction logic is quite simple and can be further enhanced.

 ## Important: Environment Variables Configuration